NishilBalar/Awesome-LVLM-Hallucination/README.md

 # Awesome-LVLM-Hallucination [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Even though the world has seen the imersive capabilities of large vision language models, particularly in zero-shot inference, such models struggle with hallucinations, which can be referred to as **the generation of text with information that is not present in the visual input**.
 Lots of research work is going on to tackle this problem, such as hallucinated objects, inaccurate attributes and relationships, unfaithful descriptions, and so on.
-Possible reasons behind this could be language prior, insufficient visual context, biases and misinformation in the training dataset, and so on.
+Possible reasons behind this could be language prior, insufficient visual context, biases and misinformation in the training dataset, and lot more.

 This repository will provide an organized list of state-of-the-art research papers, relevant code, and a brief description related to hallucinations of the Large-Vision-Language Model (LVLM), also known as the Multimodal Large Language Model (MLLM).

 The main intention of this project is to provide a platform where all the research work in the field of hallucination in LVLMs is accessed in a constructive way.
 If you have any suggestions for intersecting work within this field, kindly contribute them by raising an open issue.
 I am looking forward to fruitful discussion and learning!

 ---
 - [Awesome LVLM Hallucination](#Awesome-LVLM-Hallucination)